 Although the cannabis plant has natural antibacterial properties that ward off certain microbial toxins, the growth, harvest, and processing stages present multiple opportunities for contamination.
-Fungal spores and bacterial pathogens can cause severe illness and infection when ingested or inhaled, which underscores the need for consistent microbial testing within the cannabis industry.
+Fungal spores and bacterial pathogens can cause severe illness and infection when ingested or inhaled, which underscores the need for consistent microbial testing and overall cannabis testing within the cannabis industry.

 What is Microbial Testing?

 Before widespread distribution to the public, pharmaceuticals, cosmetics, food products, and water are all subject to microbiology tests.
 The facilities where these products are handled and processed are bound by rigorous best-safety practices designed to reduce the risk of contamination from pathogens, molds, and yeasts.
 Here at Modern Canna, we employ advanced microbial testing methods and procedures, including culture and surface sampling, aerobic plate counts (APC), and other technology that is capable of detecting pathogenic organisms and trace levels of mold on cannabis.

 Research has demonstrated that microbial and bacterial contamination can pose serious health hazards at high levels of exposure.
 This risk is even more prevalent in people who are immunocompromised, which represents a significant portion of medical cannabis users.